willstepp/writings/joseph-the-son/jts-notes.md

 A bare tree filled with blackbirds, like living foliage A sink hole

+Discovers the piles of wood he left as markers.
+Elation.
+Then following them he comes to a large lake that he can see is perfectly still by the moonlight and stars reflected upon its surface.
 Grandpa is standing in the shallows of the lake.
 Wearing waders.
+Daddy bought me these waders.
+Now I can go fishing with him at Lake Allatoona.
+I always wanted to do that.

+It doesn’t matter.
+I know the way back.
+Sit with me.
+What do you feel?
+Whiskers.
+No, what do you feel?
+Love.